dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-mtd-android.md

 ---

-# You need to install Mobile Threat Detection on your Android device
+# You need to install Mobile Threat Defense on your Android device

-Before you can access your work, your IT administrator needs you to install the Mobile Threat Detection app, which helps to protect your device by finding potential security threats.
-You might see different prompts on your device, depending on how your IT admin set up Mobile Threat Detection.
+Before you can access your work, your IT administrator needs you to install the Mobile Threat Defense app, which helps to protect your device by finding potential security threats.
+You might see different prompts on your device, depending on how your IT admin set up Mobile Threat Defense.

 * [Lookout for Work](you-are-prompted-to-install-lookout-for-work-android.md)
 * [Skycure](you-are-prompted-to-install-skycure-android.md)